 Patients who have had a stroke are also asked to perform a swallow test to see if they can swallow ok.
 A stroke often affects the ability to swallow and difficulty in doing this can result in food reaching the lungs and causing infections.

 Further tests may include echocardiograms and angiography to determine the cause of the stroke.

 Treatment of Stokes

-The key to treatment of a stroke is the speed in which medical attention is sought.
-The sooner the patient recieves treatment, the less damage is done.
+The key to treatment of a stroke is the speed at which medical attention is sought.
+The sooner the patient receives treatment, the less damage is done.
 Brain cells start to die after just 4 minutes without blood/oxygen.

-Once at hopsital, an emergency CT scan or MRI scan will be undertaken to determine the severity and location of the blockage or bleed.
+Once at the hospital, an emergency CT scan or MRI scan will be undertaken to determine the severity and location of the blockage or bleed.

 Recovery from a stroke can take time and everyone's treatment plan after the initial critical care stage varies, depending on their own symptoms.
-Usually a multi-disciplinary team help to treat and support the patient.
-This may include Doctors, nurses, physiotherapists, occupational therapists, speech therapists and psychologists.
+Usually, a multi-disciplinary team helps to treat and support the patient.
+This may include Doctors, nurses, physiotherapists, occupational therapists, speech therapists, and psychologists.